Improved Fallows

 Source: based on a case study in Western Kenya, 1991

-• Visit this database as an indication for which species to use in improved fallows in tropical landscapes, and click here to have a description and characteristics of each suitable species and their English common name.
+• Visit this database as an indication of which species to use in improved fallows in tropical landscapes, and click here to have a description and characteristics of each suitable species and their English common name.